Frequently Asked Questions for Veterinarians in Norfolk

 At what age should I have my pet spayed or neutered?

-East Beach Veterinary Care and Housecalls, LLC recommends waiting until your pet is at least 6 months of age before seeking a spay or neuter procedure.
+East Beach Veterinary Care recommends waiting until your pet is at least 6 months of age before seeking a spay or neuter procedure.
 Contact us to discuss specific details based on species, breed, and size.
 Spaying/neutering has health and behavioral benefits to your pet and of course, helps prevent overpopulation.

 Is it a good idea to let my pet have at least one litter?

 No, there is no advantage to letting your pet have one litter.
 However, there are plenty of advantages to having your pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate disease later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.